IUMRS-ICEM 2026

 Dr. Nuttawadee Intachai

-Center of Radiation Research and Medical Imaging, Department of Radiologic Technology, Faculty of Associated Medical Science, Chiang Mai University
+Center of Radiation Research and Medical Imaging, Department of Radiologic Technology, Faculty of Associated Medical Science, Chiang Mai University, Thailand

 Invited Speaker